Man who killed 3 at a Dollar General in Jacksonville used to work at a dollar store, sheriff says

 Forty-five minutes after the shooting began, Palmeter's father called 911 to warn of upsetting messages he had discovered in his son’s room, according to heavily redacted audio of the call released Tuesday by the sheriff's office in Clay County, outside Jacksonville.

-Details given in the call about the writings, which authorities said included “homicidal and suicidal” threats, were removed from the audio
+Details of the writings, which authorities said included “homicidal and suicidal” threats, were removed from the audio.

 During the nearly 10-minute phone call, Stephen Palmeter told the dispatcher that his son had stopped taking his psychiatric medication and rarely left his room since dropping out of a local college.